TVMTam/CV-KPMG/README.md

 In this repo, you should find:
 - The source code (Jupyter notebook file with annotations of my learning progress)
-- The slides for my presentation
+- The [slides](https://drive.google.com/file/d/1OXXtSw-_9pQekzz4L1Jv4qIS9urTWf5W/view?usp=sharing) for my presentation
 - My Power BI Interactive Dashboard

 ## Overview
 The main goal was to identify  1000 high-value customers based on 3 labelled datasets (Customer demographic, customer address and transactions hitory) given by the client.
+See the raw data [here](https://drive.google.com/file/d/1rzuxLALY51nqHbDxcZnUyYtOHGlVs8_m/view?usp=sharing)

 The internship has 3 modules:
 >- Module 1: Data Quality Assessment